openconfig/featureprofiles/feature/gribi/otg_tests/base_hierarchical_route_installation_test/README.md

 *   Connect ATE port-1 to DUT port-1 and ATE port-2 to DUT port-2.
 *   TODO: create a non-default VRF (VRF-1) that includes DUT port-1.
-*   Establish gRIBI client connection with DUT using default parameters and persistence mode `PRESERVE` and flush all entries after each case.
+*   Establish gRIBI client connection with DUT using default parameters and persistence mode `PRESERVE`, make it become leader and flush all entries after each case.

 Validate hierarchical resolution across VRFs: